-The LMF further determines the UEs from the list of SUPIs that received from AMF in step 2 for data collection based on UE Positioning Capability, UE User Plane Positioning Capabilities, UE consent check result, the PRU information available in the LMF and operator's policy.
+5. If the user consent is granted, the LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
+The LMF further determines the UEs from the list of SUPIs that received from AMF in step 2 for data collection based on UE Positioning Capability, UE User Plane Positioning Capabilities, the PRU information available in the LMF and operator's policy.
 The User consent check is not needed for data collection from PRU for performance monitoring.

-Editor's note: Further details on user consent for data collection for model training or model performance monitoring for LMF-based AI/ML Model positioning will be aligned with SA WG3.
+Editor's note: Further details on user consent for data collection for a specific purpose, e.g., for model training and/or model performance monitoring for LMF-based AI/ML Model positioning will be aligned with SA WG3.